pingcap/docs-dm/en/migrate-from-mysql-aurora.md

   user: "root"
   password: ""

-# Configuration of all the upstream MySQL instances required by the current data replication task.
+# Configuration of all the upstream MySQL instances required by the current data migration task.
 mysql-instances:
 -
-  # ID of the upstream instance or the replication group.
+  # ID of the upstream instance or the migration group.
 Refer to the configuration of `source_id` in the `inventory.ini` file or configuration of `source-id` in the `dm-master.toml` file.
   source-id: "mysql-replica-01"
-  # The configuration item name of the block and allow lists of the schema or table to be replicated, used to quote the global block and allow lists configuration.
+  # The configuration item name of the block and allow lists of the schema or table to be migrated, used to quote the global block and allow lists configuration.
 For global configuration, see the `block-allow-list` below.
   block-allow-list: "global"  # Use black-white-list if the DM's version <= v1.0.6.
   # The configuration item name of Mydumper, used to quote the global Mydumper configuration.
   mydumper-config-name: "global"